dad98253/parsehelptoc/README.md

 See swagmac.conf.doc.txt for documentation on the (required) swagmac.conf input file.

-See swagmac.conf-save for a example swagmac.conf file.
+See swagmac.conf-save for an example swagmac.conf file.

 See passwin.xml-save for a sample sitemap output file.

 See helpIndex.html-save for a sample html help table of contents output file (after running tidy on it).

-See frames.html-save for and example of how to use the above table of contents to reference a (sanitized*) copy of my Windows html help files.
+See frames.html-save for an example of how I used the above table of contents html to reference a (sanitized*) copy of my Windows html help files.

 *sanitized => If your Windows help files use Microsoft's Active X macros, you'll either need to come up with a substitute Javascript macro or just ignore those features...
 You may also run into some funny buisness with default folder refernces made by the Windows html Help Viewer.
-Ie, you'll need to check each help page and make sure all of the links work...
+Ie, you'll need to check each web help page and make sure that all of the links work as expected...
+But, you'd do that anyway, right?